crcx/parable/docs/quick_reference.md

 The results for pointers and characters are not defined.

+### :b

+Convert a value to a bytecode.

+### :call

+Convert a value to a function call.

 ----

 ## Quotations

-A quote is an anonymous block of code.
+A quote is an anonymous block of code or data.
 These form the basis of function definition, flow control, and various stack operations. to create a new quote, wrap the code in a pair of square brackets:

     [ ]